How I Vibe Code

 Step 3: The Actual Work Begins

-Now that we've got our design doc and our tasks, then the work can begin.
 Now I finally open Cursor or Windsurf in that same folder and use this prompt:

 - Read both carefully.
 There should be no ambiguity about what we are building.